Commission Cartel: Capone is Turning in his Grave

 Quick Summary of Commission Cartel

-Pros: It's definitely not a scam as it offers real training, covers a lot of angles, and lends some interesting ideas.
+The Good: It's definitely not a scam as it offers real training, covers a lot of angles, and lends some interesting ideas.
 However...

-Cons: The hype on the sales page is overblown and frankly unlikely, there's just too much fluff for what amounts to basic email marketing training.
+The Bad: The hype on the sales page is overblown and frankly unlikely, there's just too much fluff for what amounts to basic email marketing training.

-Our Recommendation: Overall Commission Cartel should have been a decent product but the hype and BS on the sales pitch doesn't match the product, and the training itself could have been more succinct and detailed.
+The Bottom Line: Overall Commission Cartel should have been a decent product but the hype and BS on the sales pitch doesn't match the product, and the training itself could have been more succinct and detailed.
 If you've never studied email marketing before, this product may help but it's far from the best email marketing training out there.
 If you're already experienced you might glean a few ideas from it, but overall it's pretty basic.

 When you review as many internet marketing products as I do, you start to notice patterns and trends.